truenas/documentation/content/SCALE/GettingStarted/VMandAppConfigSCALE.md

 ## Before You Begin

 This article assumes that you have the latest release version of TrueNAS SCALE installed on your system.
-The following steps comprise a list of configuration prerequisites that you have completed and are familiar with before beginning VM and App installation.
+The following steps comprise a list of configuration prerequisites that you have completed and are familiar with before beginning VM and app installations.

 ### Network Prerequisites